Courtesy: Pittsburgh Athletics

 RANKING THE PANTHERS

-- Pitt rose two spots to No. 6 in this week’s edition of the AVCA Coaches Poll.
+- Pitt remains No. 8 for the second consecutive week in the AVCA Coaches Poll.
 This marks the Panthers’ highest national ranking in program history.

-- The Panthers moved up to No. 4 in the second release of the NCAA Volleyball Rating Percentage Index (RPI), Monday, Oct 8.
+- The Panthers debuted at No. 6 in the first release of the NCAA Volleyball Rating Percentage Index (RPI), Monday, Oct 1.

 - Online Auction: A Coach Dan Fisher autographed game-used volleyball and 2017 ACC Champions T-Shirt are now available for bidding on the Pitt Athletics Online Auction.
 To bid, visit PittsburghPanthers.com/ auctions